Zhihong9863/clean-sweep-system/README.md

 - **Power Management**: Manages battery life based on the surface type, navigation, and cleaning requirements.
 - **Sensor Simulation**: Simulates sensor data, including obstacle detection, surface types, and dirt levels, to allow the control system to react as if operating in a real-world environment.

-The system is built to follow agile methodologies and object-oriented principles, ensuring high modularity and maintainability.
+The system is built to follow agile methodologies and object-oriented principles, ensuring high modularity and maintainability

 ## Project Structure